Methods of Data Analysis I

 - Quiz questions are drawn from those in the Quiz section that follows each chapter of Telling Stories with Data.
 Some of them are multiple choice, and you should expect to know the mark within a few days of submission.
 Please do them before coming to class.

-- In general term papers require a considerable amount of work, and are due after the material has been covered in quizzes and tutorials (i.e. you would draw on knowledge tested in the quizzes, and potentially material could be re-used from the tutorial material).
+- In general term papers require a considerable amount of work, and are due after the material has been covered in quizzes and mini-essays (i.e. you would draw on knowledge tested in the quizzes, and potentially material could be re-used from the mini-essay material).
 In general, they require original work to some extent.
 Papers are taken from the Papers appendix of Telling Stories with Data and students have access to the grading rubrics before submission.

 - If you already have a website, please communicate with me about this early in the term so that I can let you know whether it can be used for the purposes of this submission.

-- 0.6 - Makes some interesting and relevant points, related to course material (including required materials), but lacking in terms of structure and story/argument.
+- 0.5 - Makes some interesting and relevant points, related to course material (including required materials), but lacking in terms of structure and story/argument.

 - 1 - As with 0.80, but exceptional in some way.